New Hampshire has 66 covered bridges. Which ones are the coolest? That's a tricky call.

 Each covered bridge is a unique construction in a one-of-a-kind, over-water setting.
 Each historic structure has a story and conjures up nostalgia for simpler times.
 New Hampshire communities cherish these "kissing bridges," nicknamed for all of the stolen smooches that occurred undercover in the days when public displays of affection were frowned upon.

-This map of New Hampshire's covered bridges will help you find them all, but since that's a daunting task, we'll guide you to 10 standouts that are cool for reasons all their own.
+This map of New Hampshire's covered bridges will help you find them all, but since that's a daunting task, here's your shortcut to 10 standouts that are cool for reasons all their own.

 01 of 10